capactio/capact/docs/proposal/20210401-upgrade-via-action.md

   Cons:
    - Hard to specify additional values.
-   - Hard to create initial TypeInstance.
-(Helm Repo URL).
+   - Hard to create initial TypeInstance as the Helm repository URL will be different for each Helm chart.